Greg Joseph

 But that’s getting ahead of the story.

-One of my jobs at the Southern California newspaper where I once worked was to review books about show business, sometimes including an interview with the subject or author.
+One of my jobs at the large California newspaper where I once worked was to review books about show business, often including an interview with the subject or author — sometimes one and the same for the likes of autobiographies or “as told to” ghostwritten works.

-There were scads of publications about “the business,” but none came close to one in particular that I encountered — “The Name Above the Title,” Capra’s 1971 autobiography — in explaining what the movie business is like at its highest levels from both a personal and professional standpoint.
+There were scads of publications about “the business” told from a first-person perspective, but none came close to one in particular that I encountered — “The Name Above the Title,” Capra’s 1971 autobiography — in fleshing out what the movie business is like at its highest levels from both a personal and professional standpoint.

-Capra is generally recognized now as the Oscar-winning director of such moving Golden Age-defining film classics as “It’s a Wonderful Life,” “Mr. Smith Goes Goes to Washington,” “It Happened One Night,” “You Can’t Take It With You,” “Mr. Deeds Goes to Town,” “Meet John Doe,” “Arsenic and Old Lace” and “Lost Horizon.”
+Remembered now as the Oscar-winning director of such Golden Age-defining film classics as “It’s a Wonderful Life,” “Mr. Smith Goes Goes to Washington,” “It Happened One Night,” “You Can’t Take It With You,” “Mr. Deeds Goes to Town,” “Meet John Doe,” “Arsenic and Old Lace” and “Lost Horizon,” he was synonymous with Hollywood in his time.

-But many don’t realize how hugely Capra was involved in the evolution of Hollywood itself, a force when he was at the top of his game in the industry.
+But many don’t realize now how hugely Capra was involved in the evolution of Hollywood itself, a behind-the-scenes force when he was at the top of his game in the industry.

 In addition to winning three Academy Awards for Best Director out of six nominations and scoring three other Oscar wins from nine nominations in other categories (he was nominated seven times for Outstanding Production/Best Picture), he served as the president of the Academy of Motion Picture Arts and Sciences and headed the Directors Guild of America.

-During World War II, a desperate U.S. government turned to Capra to make the “Why We Fight” series of seven propoganda films, a direct response to German filmmaker Leni Riefenstahl’s devastingly effective “Triumph of the Will,” a devilishly manipulative black-and-white 1935 cinematic ode to Adolf Hitler and Nazism.
-Capra’s series is regarded as historic, a masterful example of war information films.
-“Prelude to War,” the first installment, won the 1942 Academy Award for Best Documentary Feature.
+During World War II, a desperate U.S. government turned to him to make the “Why We Fight” series of seven propaganda films, a direct response to German director Leni Riefenstahl’s devastatingly effective works “Triumph of the Will,” a visually stunning, devilishly manipulative black-and-white film about the Nazi Party’s 1934 rally in Nuremberg, and “Olympia,” about the 1936 Berlin Olympics — influential movies still being studied for their aesthetic brilliance despite their nefarious underpinnings.
+Capra’s series more than met the challenge, and in its own right is regarded as an historic cinematic masterwork of the genre; his “Prelude to War,” the first installment, won the 1942 Academy Award for Best Documentary Feature.

 For his efforts, Capra, who served in the Army Signal Corps during the conflict, the U.S. rewarded him with the Legion of Merit in 1943 and the Distinguished Service Medal in 1945.
 In 1975, he was given the Golden Anchor Award by the U.S. Naval reserve Combat Group for his Naval photography and production of those films during the war.

-Capra’s other honors included the George Eastman Award from the George Eastman House in 1957 for distinguished contributions to the art of film, “Frank Capra Day” in Los Angeles on May 12, 1962 (the first time in Hollywood history that the city of Los Angeles officially recognized a creative talent), the Distinguished Alumni Award in 1966 from his alma mater the California Institute of Technology in Pasadena, California (where years earlier he had studied chemical engineering), and in 1972, the Golden Plate Award from the American Academy of Achievement.
+Capra’s other honors included the George Eastman Award from the George Eastman House in 1957 for distinguished contributions to the art of film, “Frank Capra Day” in Los Angeles on May 12, 1962 (the first time in Hollywood history that the city of Los Angeles officially recognized a creative talent), the Distinguished Alumni Award in 1966 from his alma mater the California Institute of Technology in Pasadena, California (where years earlier, when it was called the Throop Polytechnic Institute, he had studied chemical engineering), and in 1972, the Golden Plate Award from the American Academy of Achievement.

 During the ceremonies in Los Angeles, it was announced he had received an honorary Order of the British Empire (OBE) on the recommendation of Winston Churchill.

-Capra either knew or worked with virtually all the top names from the silent film era through Hollywood’s Golden Age — from Mack Sennett, Charlie Chaplin and Buster Keaton, to James Stewart, Cary Cooper, Cary Grant, Bette Davis, Jean Harlow and Claudette Colbert.
-To name a few.
+Capra either knew or worked with virtually all the top names from the silent film era through Hollywood’s Golden Age — from Mack Sennett, Charlie Chaplin and Buster Keaton to Clark Gable, Gary Cooper, James Stewart, Cary Grant, Lionel Barrymore, Bette Davis, Jean Harlow, Claudette Colbert, Barbara Stanwyck and Jean Arthur.
+To name just a few.

 Frank Russell Capra was born Francesco Rosario Capra on May 18, 1897, in Bisacquino, a village near Palermo, Sicily, Italy, the youngest of seven children of fruit grower Salvatore Capra and the former Rosaria Nicolosi.